-The Alaskan Malamute breed has a wider gene pool than many others leaving the breed relatively free of many inherited medical disorders.
-However, there are a few genetic problems which are of great concern for the breed and these are briefly outlined here.
+The Alaskan Malamute breed has a wider gene pool than many others leaving the breed relatively free of several inherited medical disorders.
+However, there are a few health problems which are of concern for the breed and these are briefly outlined here.

 Gastric Dilatation Volvulus (GDV) is a condition caused by a twisting of the stomach and thus trapping the stomach contents and gases resulting in a rapid swelling of the abdomen accompanied by pain and eventual death if untreated.
 It is an emergency, requiring immediate veterinary action.
 This condition is most often found in large, deep chested dog breeds.
 Anyone owning a deep chested breed, susceptible to Bloat should be prepared to handle the emergency procedures necessary, including having readily available the name and phone number of emergency clinics and/or after-hours Veterinarians.

 For additional information see:

 A cataract which occurs in the posterior part of the lens is pravelent in the Alaskan Malamute breed.
 Generally present by the age of one to two years, this form of cataract is loosely identified as a “juvenile” cataract.
 Although it rarely progresses to blindness, affected dogs should never be used for breeding.

 For more information on this and other eye diseases, see the Eye Problems section of the website.

 Chondrodysplasia, commonly referred to as “dwarfism” is a genetic disorder which manifests itself in puppies born with crippling deformities, eventually evident in the abnormal shape and length of their limbs.